 Perhaps it is best that we should be ask ourselves if these drugs are right for US.

-Are Chinese herbs dangerous?
-They can have powerful effects, and generally speaking when prescribed by a qualified and skilled practitioner they are quite safe, and effective.
+Are Chinese herbs effective?
+They can have powerful powerful affect on your physiology, and generally speaking when prescribed by a qualified and skilled practitioner they are quite safe, and effective.

 That being said, as with anything posted on the Internet as a miracle cure-all or a medication guaranteed to treat XYZ condition, one should exercise caution in its purchase and use.